Information Report for Special Educational Needs and Disability (SEND)

 Below we have listed documents which are used to review the progress of children with Special, Educational Need and Disability (SEND) at Castle Hill Infant and Junior Schools.
 All of these documents are used in a termly process of ‘Assess, Plan, Do, Review’ with the child’s needs at the centre:

 Cause for Concern: This document will be completed by the class teacher in consultation with the Parent/Carer.
 It is a form which is completed in the middle of a school term, if a child’s need causes concern and they are not yet receiving additional support in and out of school:

 Cause for Concern Form

 One Page Profile: This document is new to our policy and practice and is currently being launched.
 When established it will be completed, reviewed and updated by the class teacher/teaching assistant in consultation with the child, Parent/Carer and other professionals.
 It is a child-centered document for the child to feel ‘ownership’ of and to communicate their needs.
-The following as an example of a One Page Profile, but there are many different templates that the children are individually choosing from at Castle Hill Infants:
+The following as an example of a One Page Profile, but there are many different templates that the children are individually choosing from at Castle Hill Infants and Juniors:

 One Page Profile – Toy Story Example

 Individual Education Targets (IET): This document is completed, reviewed and updated regularly by the class teacher in consultation with the Parent/Carer.
 This is a child’s targets document, which a child will have if they are identified as having ‘Additional Needs’ or as being on the school SEND list, known as ‘Single Category’ or ‘SEN Support’.
 This is the updated version of the previous ‘Individual Education Plan’ (IEP):